-Students are expected to arrive at the elementary school by 8:00 AM.
-If a child arrives after 8:15, he/she and the parent/guardian must check in at the office and will be marked tardy.
-No student should be dropped off prior to 7:30 AM.
-Appropriate supervision is not at the buildings.
+Students are expected to arrive at the elementary school by 8:15 A.M.
+If a child arrives after 8:15 a.m., he/she and the parent/guardian must check in at the office and will be marked tardy.
 All students should report directly to the assigned areas in each building as soon as they arrive.
-Students must report to the cafeteria for breakfast starting at 7:30 AM.
 No one is to leave the school property without permission from the office.
 Doing so will necessitate disciplinary action.
 Only school students are permitted to enter the building without prior approval.